 Quick tip: If your data doesn’t change very often, reduce the frequency of automatic transfers.
 This will help you avoid duplicated data entries in the destination sheet.

 How do I filter CSV data to a spreadsheet?

 By default, Sheetgo will import the entire contents of your CSV source file(s) into the destination tab, but it’s easy to customize that with filters.

-Remember that Sheetgo sends data in one direction, so when you create a connection your source file remains intact.
+A filter lets you choose exactly which data you want to transfer.
+You might only want to extract data from specific columns, or entries from a certain date, for example.
+Remember that Sheetgo sends data in one direction, so when you create a connection, your source file remains intact.
 This gives you data traceability, meaning you can always check back to see where your data came from.

 To filter CSV to Excel, Google Sheets, or another CSV file:

 1. Open the Sheetgo web app and create/select your workflow within the My workspace area.